radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/reports/index.md

 ### Hyperlink to Another Report

 Setting up a hyperlink to another report of the project is by far the richest and most interesting feature.
-It allows automatic navigation between the different reports that make up the web portal of Brainwave Identity GRC, thus making a complete and detailed rights management application available to portal users.
+It allows automatic navigation between the different reports that make up the web portal of Identity Analytics, thus making a complete and detailed rights management application available to portal users.
 It is quite possible to configure your particular reports so that they redirect the user to the portal reports, for example, to access detailed views of objects in the model (detail of an identity, ...).
 Please refer to the "Reports provided as standard" chapter in order to access to the list of standard reports provided in the portal and the parameters required per report.
 To set up a hyperlink to another report in the project, perform the following steps in the configuration dialog box: